marcoobaid/oblinux_repo/README.md

 Instructions
 ------

-edit your `/etc/pacman.conf` and at the bottom of your file add block below.
+Edit your `/etc/pacman.conf` and add the block below at the bottom of your file:

 ```
 	[oblinux_repo]